TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-api-index.rst

       - Task object.

     * - :func:`run_coroutine_threadsafe`
-      - Schedule a coroutine from another OS thread.
+      - Schedule a coroutine kutoka another OS thread.

     * - ``for in`` :func:`as_completed`
       - Monitor for completion with a ``for`` loop.